cs107e/cs107e.github.io/labs/lab2/lab.md

 Each of the anodes should be connected to a 1K current limiting resistor (shown as a rectangle in the schematic).
-One end of the resistor will connect to the GPIO pin on the raspberry Pi, and the other end to the pins on the 4-digit display.
+One end of each resistor will connect to a GPIO pin on the raspberry Pi, and the other end to the pin on the 4-digit display.

 In the schematic, you may notice that each segment (A-G) is wired to all four digits (this wiring is internal to the display).
 To control which